-Any organization applying for a grant must first submit a Letter of Intent (LOI) on the Foundation’s form, following the Foundation’s instructions.
+Any organization applying for a grant must first submit a Letter of Intent (LOI) via the Foundation’s online portal, following the Foundation’s instructions.
 The LOI is an informational proposal that allows the Foundation to determine basic eligibility and compliance with our funding priorities.

 - Organizations may submit one LOI per cycle.

-- For more detailed information regarding the Foundation’s competitive grantmaking program, please review our Information for Prospective Grant Applicants before starting your LOI.
+- For more detailed information regarding the Foundation’s competitive grantmaking program, we strongly encourage you to review our Information for Prospective Grant Applicants before starting your LOI.

 STEP TWO: Submission of Full Application

-If the Foundation approves the LOI, the organization will be invited to submit a full grant application.
+If the Foundation approves your LOI, your organization will be invited to submit a full grant application.
 Because the demand for Foundation support often exceeds our available grant dollars, an invitation to submit a full grant application does not guarantee that JCF will award funding.

 Letter of Intent Deadline: October 4, 2018